torba-rb/torba/README.md

 3. Add "require" [Sprockets directives][sprockets-directives] to your "application.js"
 and/or "@import" [Sass directives][sass-import] to "application.css".

-4. Non JS/CSS assets are automatically added to precompile list, nothing to do here.

 If any changes made to the Torbafile, run `bundle exec torba pack` again.

-### Examples

-See fully configured [Rails application][rails-example].

 ### Torbafile